Adding Your Child to Your Car Insurance

 Safety and Vehicle Research

-We partnered with the Insurance Institute for Highway Safety (IIHS) vehicle recommendations and incorporated Consumer Reports reliability data specifically for teen-appropriate vehicles.
-Our vehicle safety analysis focuses on the 2,750-pound minimum weight requirement and crash test performance relevant to young drivers.
+We partnered with the Insurance Institute for Highway Safety (IIHS) for vehicle recommendations and used Consumer Reports reliability data for teen-appropriate vehicles.
+Our vehicle safety analysis focuses on the 2,750-pound minimum weight requirement and crash test performance for young drivers.

 State Requirement Verification

-We contacted insurance departments in all 50 states to verify learner's permit requirements, risk alert system operations, and teen driver coverage mandates.
-This makes sure our guidance reflects current state-specific regulations for adding children to car insurance.
+We contacted insurance departments in all 50 states to verify learner's permit requirements, risk alert system operations and teen driver coverage mandates.
+Our guidance reflects current state-specific regulations for adding children to car insurance.

 Insurance Company Analysis